 The term comes from the old days of wooden ships, when one ship would hang the flag of its enemy before attacking another ship.
 Because the enemy’s flag, instead of the flag of the real country of the attacking ship, was hung, it was called a “false flag” attack.

-Evil, Corrupt Leaders Throughout History Have Acknowledged False Flags
+Evil, Corrupt Leaders Throughout History Have Acknowledged False Flag Attacks

-Murderous leaders throughout history have acknowledged the danger of false flags:
+Murderous leaders throughout history have acknowledged the danger of false flag attacks:

 “A history of false flag attacks used to manipulate the minds of the people!

 “In individuals, insanity is rare; but in groups, parties, nations, and epochs it is the rule.”

 ― Friedrich Nietzsche

 “Terrorism is the best political weapon for nothing drives people harder than a fear of sudden death”.

 “Why of course the people don’t want war … But after all it is the leaders of the country who determine the policy, and it is always a simple matter to drag the people along, whether it is a democracy, or a fascist dictatorship, or a parliament, or a communist dictatorship … Voice or no voice, the people can always be brought to the bidding of the leaders.
 That is easy.
 All you have to do is to tell them they are being attacked, and denounce the pacifists for lack of patriotism and exposing the country to danger.
 It works the same in any country.”

 “The easiest way to gain control of a population is to carry out acts of terror.
 [The public] will clamor for such laws if their personal security is threatened”.